MW100 Support

 Modules

-The analog input modules (110 and 112 series) are of the typical voltage/current measuring or the strain gauge measuring types.
-The first type has many configuration options, such as configured as a thermocouple reader, giving a result through EPICS as a temperature value and units.
+The analog input modules (110 and 112 series) are of the typical voltage/current measuring or strain gauge measuring types.
+The first type has many configuration options, such as being configured as a thermocouple reader, giving a result through EPICS as a temperature value and units.

 The binary digital input modules (115 series) can be used to sense a circuit closure or a voltage level.